leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 This is just convention, and maybe I am a bit old-fashioned about this.
 In my personal programming style, which I have used for 40 years and which has resulted in some very solid code, I have always prefixed the variable and function names with a type.
 In this case `f` tells me at a glance, that I am dealing with a `float` value here, and `str` tells me this is a string.
 The prefix `m_` tells me (just me, the computer doesn't care), that this is a member variable that belongs to my class.

 You will see a lot of code out there that doesn't follow this style (you can name variables however you want).
-In my experience I found it extremly hard to read someone else's code, unless they followed these kinds of conventions.
+In my experience I found it extremely hard to read someone else's code, unless they followed these kinds of conventions.
 Is the variable I am seeing a number, is it a list of things, is it a complex object?
 I (and all my teams) have been doing this forever, and it has always made things much easier.
 So there you go.

 OK, now let's go back to our example.
 We have a class now, which describes a certain type of car.
 It has associated data, but it doesn't do anything.
 We may have to add functionality.
 Let's give our car a way to charge itself.